 How to Start a Vlog

 Since vlogs are generally informal, starting one is actually quite simple.
 The goal is to produce more content, not perfect content.
-Follow these steps to start a vlog.
+Follow these steps to be a video blogger.

 1. Choose your vlogging platform

-The platform you choose should be based on the likelihood of finding your audience.
+The platform you choose should be based on the likelihood of finding your audience and your vlogging style.
 Where do your followers tend to spend their time?
 What platforms do they prefer?
 Keep in mind that you aren’t limited to one platform.
 You can publish your vlog to as many platforms as you like.

 2. Decide on a vlog niche/subject

-Unless you have an unusually charismatic personality, no one is going to listen to your vlog for your random thoughts on life.
+Unless you have an unusually charismatic personality, your target audience isn’t going to listen to your vlog for your random thoughts on life.
 You need a subject matter that draws people in.

 If you’re already in the content game, you probably have a niche already.
 It might be entrepreneurship, weight loss, parenting, mental health, gaming, makeup, true crime, or anything else.
 You just have to find the thing you know a lot about; the thing that you can talk about passionately and effortlessly.